kubernetes/website/content/en/docs/concepts/workloads/pods/_index.md

 ## Using Pods

 Usually you don't need to create Pods directly, even singleton Pods.
-Instead, create them using workload resources such as {{< glossary_tooltip text="Deployment" term_id="deployment" >}} or {{< glossary_tooltip text="Job" term_id="job" >}}.
+Instead, create Pods using workload resources such as {{< glossary_tooltip text="Deployment" term_id="deployment" >}} or {{< glossary_tooltip text="Job" term_id="job" >}}.
 If your Pods need to track state, consider the
 {{< glossary_tooltip text="StatefulSet" term_id="statefulset" >}} resource.